SoftwareAG/c8y-docs/content/datahub/running-datahub-on-the-edge-bundle/setting-up-datahub-edge.md

 These adaptations have to be done before running the install script.
 If you want to modify an already running installation, you have to stop the containers, change the settings, and restart the containers.

-TODO: adapting an existing installation requires to stop the Docker containers.

 TODO: describe an uninstall?

 ### Upgrading an existing installation

 If you want to upgrade an existing installation, you have to run the install script of the new version.
 During installation the data folders will be kept, while the DataHub Edge components are upgraded.
+During this process DataHub will be temporarily offline.

 TODO: do we really want to keep the state? what about breaking changes? parameterize that step...?